-September : 30, 2014
+Se eptember 30, 2014

-Total liabilities (Unaudi 4, ited) ,844,222
+Total liabilities (Unaudited) 4,844,222

-Temporary equity - convertible preferred stock 36, ,408,666
+Temporary equity - convertible preferred stock 36,408,666

-Temporary equity - non controlling interest 6, ,658,504
+Temporary equity - non controlling interest 6,658,504

 Common stock 2,018

-Additional paid in capital 10, ,054,250
+Additional paid in capital 10,054,250

-Accumulated deficit (56, ,445,656)
+Accumulated deficit (56,445,656)

 Accumulated other comprehensive income 146,353

-Total stockholders' deficit \$ (46. ,301,859)
+Total stockholders' deficit \$ (46,301,859)

-Pro forma weighted average shares outstanding, basic and diluted, for the year ended December 31, 2013 does not give effect to the conversion of approximately \$1.0 million of convertible notes issued during the nine months ended September 30, 2014 would convert into an additional 213,465 shares of common stock as of November 30, 2014 and this accounts for the difference between the pro forma weighted average shares outstanding, basic and diluted, for the year ended December 31, 2013 and the pro forma weighted average shares outstanding, basic and diluted, for the nine months ended September 30, 2014.
+Pro forma weighted average shares outstanding, basic and diluted, for the year ended December 31, 2013 does not give effect to the conversion of approximately \$1.0 million and \$0.288 million of convertible notes issued during the nine months ended September 30, 2014 and December 2014, respectively.
+These convertible notes issued during the nine months ended September 30, 2014 and December 2014, respectively would convert into an additional 253,866 and 69,429 shares of common stock as of January 31, 2015 and this accounts for the difference between the pro forma weighted average shares outstanding, basic and diluted, for the year ended December 31, 2013.
+The pro forma weighted average shares outstanding, basic and diluted, for the nine months ended September 30, 2014 does not give effect to the conversion of approximately \$288,000 of Convertible Notes issued in December 2014.

-Pro forma net loss and pro forma net loss per share, basic and diluted, have been calculated after giving effect to (a) the conversion of our preferred stock outstanding on the dates of issuance into an aggregate of 3,497,478 shares of common stock as contemplated to occur upon the completion of this offering and (b) the conversion of our convertible notes into shares of common stock on the dates of issuance at a conversion rate of \$4.90 per share.
+Pro forma net loss and pro forma net loss per share, basic and diluted, have been calculated after giving effect to (a) the conversion of our preferred stock outstanding on the dates of issuance into an aggregate of 3,497,478 shares of common stock as contemplated to occur upon the completion of this offering and (b) the conversion of our convertible notes into shares of common stock on the dates of issuance at a conversion rate of \$4.20 per share.
 The pro forma net loss includes the elimination of the interest expense recognized on the convertible notes as this expense would not have been recognized if the convertible notes had been converted into shares of common stock on the date of issuance.
-The total convertible notes (including accrued interest thereon) outstanding as of November 30, 2014 was \$3,261,862, which will convert into 665,670 shares of common stock upon the completion of this offering.
+The total convertible notes (including accrued interest thereon) outstanding as of January 31, 2015 was \$3,616,453, which will convert into 861,049 shares of common stock upon the completion of this offering.